DETAILED ACTION

 Regarding Claim 12, Thornton teaches further comprising a loading port [Fig. 2, element 7 (catheter receiver assembly)], wherein at least a portion of the loading port is removable and replaceable [Col 7, lines 30-33]—describes the catheter being received in the assembly and attaching to the cartridge, therefore, being removable and replaceable.

-Regarding Claim 14, Thornton teaches wherein the guide tube is a first guide tube [Fig. 2, element 92 (first take-off tube)], wherein the cartridge is configured to receive a second guide tube in place of the first guide tube [Fig. 2, element 94 (second take-off tube)], wherein the second guide tube differs from the first guide tube in pitch [Col 6, lines 66]—refers to the guide tubes being spaced into separate, parallel passages within the shield by tubes 102, 104.
-It can therefore be understood that since the tubes are located within different guide passages, they differ from each other in terms of pitch.
+Regarding Claim 14, Thornton teaches wherein the guide tube is a first guide tube having a first pitch [Fig. 2, element 92 (first take-off tube)] See annotated Fig. 2 below, wherein the cartridge is configured to receive a second guide tube in place of the first guide tube [Fig. 2, element 94 (second take-off tube)], and wherein the second guide tube has a second pitch differs from the first guide tube [Col 6, lines 66]—refers to the guide tubes being spaced into separate, parallel passages within the shield by tubes 102, 104 and See annotated Fig. 2 below which depicts the differing pitch/tilt of the guide tubes relative to one another.

 Claim Rejections - 35 USC § 103